PhasecoreX/docker-red-discordbot/README.md

 Consider using the [UpdateNotify](https://github.com/PhasecoreX/PCXCogs) cog I created to get notifications when Red-DiscordBot (or this Docker image) updates!

+#### Portainer Update Note

+If you are using Portainer to run this image and want to use my UpdateNotify cog, make sure you deploy using Portainers "Stacks" functionality, not from the "Containers" tab.
+If you deploy from the containers tab (pressing the "Add Container" button), the UpdateNotify cog will always tell you that there is an update, even when there isn't.
+More information can be found [here](https://github.com/PhasecoreX/docker-red-discordbot/issues/115).

 ## More Advanced Stuff

 ### Niceness